Elsipogtog First Nation: Present day

 The community has one school, Elsipogtog School, which has students from kindergarten to grade 8.
 Elsipogtog has a gas station, and a Royal Canadian Mounted Police detachment which is open throughout the week.
-There is a 7 day/week supermarket and a Pharmasave brand Pharmacy which are both 100% band owned and operated.
-There is also a holistic approach Health and Wellness Centre which has clinical and physician services available, as well as home and community care services, mental health and addiction services.
+There is a 7 day/week supermarket and a Pharmasave-brand pharmacy, both of which are 100-percent band-owned and operated.
+There is also a holistic-approach health and wellness centre which has clinical and physician services available, as well as home and community care services, mental health, and addiction services.
 There are community justice services available.